-Offering more complex, configurable and intelligent capabilities, Customer Service Enterprise will help your customer service agents provide a branded and personalised self-service experience.
-It comes with an organised and searchable knowledge base that can deliver consistent and up-to-date answers as needed.
+Offering more complex, configurable, and intelligent capabilities, the Customer Service Enterprise app will help your customer service agents provide a branded and personalised self-service experience.
+It has an organised and searchable knowledge base that can deliver consistent and up-to-date answers as needed.

 You may also choose to purchase the following add-on capabilities with Customer Service Enterprise:

 Enables your customer service agents to engage with your customers and resolve issues in real-time.

 Includes Chat for Dynamics 365 Customer Service, 3rd party SMS, and future social messaging channels.